RetroReversing/retroReversing/pages/xbox/XboxGameEngines.md

 ---
 ## Diesel engine
-Look for games that have a `*.bfs` file which seems to be the packed game format for the engine.
+To find out if your games uses this engine, look for games that have a `*.bfs` file which seems to be the packed game format for the engine.

 Games:
 * Flatout